ejmr/LNVL/docs/Instructions.md

 Below are all of the opcodes used in the LNVL engine, listed alphabetically by name.
 Opcodes are always written in lowercase within the engine code.
-Each entry describes what the opcode does and what instruction or instructions it creates.
+When the engine processes each opcode it gives the opcode a table of arguments.
+The entries below list those arguments as well as the instruction(s) the opcode generates.

 ### Change-Scene ###

 The `change-scene` opcode tells LNVL to switch to a different scene, i.e. another `LNVL.Scene` object.

+This opcode takes no arguments.

 ### Draw-Character ###